hcientist/OnlinePythonTutor/wishlist.md

 - drag-and-drop of visualization elements to let the user define custom layouts, and then remembering those positions
 - hover over stack frames and then highlight the code that contains the call site of that frame
   - (more generally, think about other hover-based cross-linking of compile- and run-time information in visualizations)
+- keyboard shortcuts for quick navigation (but watch out for keyboard focus issues)

 ### Advanced Data Rendering

 - displaying large data structures by summarizing or truncating them (e.g., [1, 2, ..., 998, 999, 1000]), with clickable expansions
+  - more generally, think about semantic zooming, overview+detail, or Table Lens (see Pirolli, Card, et al.) style of visualizations
 - multiple custom views of the same underlying data. e.g.,:
   - C char arrays: view as strings or as encoded binary bytes?
   - Python 2 strings: view as text or as encoded binary bytes?